How to Stop a Toilet From Running

 - Replace the float and fill valve with an updated fill valve with float cup.

 Replacing the Fill Valve in a Toilet

 If all else fails, you may have a faulty fill valve.
 This would be your last resort as it takes more steps and requires a moderate skill level to complete.

 If you feel this is the culprit, or simply want to replace your current fill valve and float system, follow these steps:

-- Turn off the water to the toilet (located on wall behind toilet).
+- Turn off the water to the toilet (located on the wall behind the toilet).
 Follow the hose leading from your tank to your wall to locate a knob to turn off the water.